-a and -r has been extended,

 http://savannah.nongnu.org/download/numdiff

-The latest stable release of Numdiff is given by the version 5.6.1.
+The latest stable release of Numdiff is provided by version 5.9.0.
 Together with the source code, the archive contains a very detailed user manual (in English).
-The manual, which has been written by using GNU Texinfo, is available in the following formats:
+The manual, which was written by using GNU Texinfo, is available in the following formats:

-Permission is granted to copy, distribute and/or modify this manual under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, with the Front-Cover Texts being "Numdiff User Manual, version 5.0", and with no Back-Cover Texts.
+Permission is granted to copy, distribute and/or modify this manual under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation.
 A copy of the license is always included in the section entitled "GNU Free Documentation License".
 You can also obtain a copy of the GNU Free Documentation License from http://www.gnu.org/copyleft/.

 The manual of Numdiff can also be browsed online here.